stackblitz-labs/pkg.pr.new/README.md

 > We call it "Continuous Releases" too.

-With pkg.pr.new, each of your commits and pull requests would trigger an instant preview release without publishing anything to NPM.
+With pkg.pr.new, each of your commits and pull requests will trigger an instant preview release without publishing anything to NPM.
 This enables users to access features and bug-fixes without the need to wait for release cycles using npm or pull request merges.

 - 🚀 Instant Builds
 - 🍕 No Need for NPM Access